Florence-C/Double_InfoGAN/README.md

 python -m preprocess.preprocess_datasetName
 ```

-For celeba, download the celeba dataset and put the images in preproces/celeba_data/img_align_celeba

-Dowload dsprites_ndarray_co1sh3sc6or40x32y32_64x64.npz from the repo [dsprites-dataset](https://github.com/deepmind/dsprites-dataset)

-For Brats Dataset, images (https://www.med.upenn.edu/cbica/brats2020/data.html) must be splitted in healty and cancerous.

 ### Training code

 The training code is run_experiment.py.
 To launch the code, select a config file and chose a directory to store the results and run :